damarla99/fiction-api-web-application/README.md

   -d '{
     "title": "Cloud Fiction",
     "author": "AWS Author",
-    "genre": "Sci-Fi",
+    "genre": "sci-fi",
-    "summary": "A story in the cloud",
+    "description": "A story in the cloud",
     "content": "In the AWS cloud..."
   }'